jegor377/SmartCoach/README.md

 # SmartCoach

 App made in Flutter that helps you plan your training routines.
 It notifies you in specified days to do workout.
+Made in around one week.

 ## Screenshots